 Here are our suggestions to make the most of your cherry blossom viewing experience.

 - Plan ahead – I acknowledge that planning for peak bloom is challenging.
-We encourage you to plan ahead as much as you can.
+We encourage you to plan as much as you can.
 Closely monitor the peak bloom predictions and be prepared to travel on short notice.

 - Visit during the week – Try to visit on weekdays rather than a weekend.
 It is more crowded on weekends.

 - Bring your camera – You will want to capture the breathtaking scenery.
 For pictures, we use an Apple iPhone 13 pro.
 The quality is outstanding.
-For video, Julie uses a DJI Pocket 2.
-It is compact, light and easy to use.
+For the video, Julie uses a DJI Pocket 2.
+It is compact, light, and easy to use.
 The camera is easier to hold than a phone and shoots in high definition up to 4K.
 Best of all, it has a 3-axis gimbal stabilizer.
 Even on the move, video footage is smooth.
 She gets questions about her camera all the time.
-She absolutely loves it!
+She loves it!

-Where to start
+Where to Start

 - Monitor the peak bloom dates.

-- Be prepared to quickly lock down your plans when the dates are known.
+- Be prepared to lock down your plans quickly when the dates are known.